f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab1.rst

 Next, we need to create the TCL iRule that will call our Node.js code.
 Click the button *Add iRule* at the bottom of the editor window, name the iRule *json\_post* and don’t check the box to Include example code (we don’t need the example code for this lab).
-On the desktop, locate the file named *ilxlab.tcl* and double click it which should open it in a text editor.
-Copy and paste this into the editor on our BIG-IP.
+In the Atom editor, locate the file named *ilxlab.tcl* a.
+Copy and paste this into the *json\_post* file on our BIG-IP.

 Just for reference, here is the code.
-Some important parts are
-highlighted:

 .. code-block:: tcl
    :linenos:
-   :emphasize-lines: 10

    when HTTP_REQUEST {
        # Collect POST data